endigma/unocss-preset-radix/docs/configuration.md

 The selector used for dark mode palette.
 Default is `:root, .light-theme`.

+### useP3Colors

+A boolean that sets whether or not to use the P3 colors.
+Default is `false`.
+Note when using P3 colors, rgb colors are also added as fallbacks.

 ### aliases

 A key value object of color aliases in the format `alias: target` that allows you to set aliases for the color palette.

+Alias name must contain only lowercases letter (`a` to `z`) and hyphens (`-`).

 You cannot set aliases to other aliases.

 You cannot set aliases to `black` or `white`.

 The Alias name can not be a Radix Hue names.

-Alpha variants for aliases are generated automatically, so for then given alias `brand: blue`, an alias `brandA: blueA` will also be generated.
+Alpha steps and `fg` are generated automatically, so if you have alias `brand: blue`, you can use `bg-brand2A` and `c-brand-fg`.

-### extend

-A boolean that sets whether or not the preset will completely overwrite or merge with the previous palette.
-Default is `false`.

-### useP3Colors

-A boolean that sets whether or not to use the P3 colors.
-Default is `false`.
-Note when using P3 colors, rgb colors are also added as fallbacks.

-### safelistColors
+### safelist

-An array of the Radix UI Colors or Specific shades of a color you'd like to safelist.
+An array of Colors or aliases you want to preserve.
+This is useful when you insert classes on runtime (ex from user input or over network).

+example: `safelist: ['blue4', 'red5A', 'amber-fg', 'green', 'danger4A', 'base-fg', 'success']`

+You can preserve an specific steps of a hue.
+Like `blue4`, `red5A`, `amber-fg`, etc.
+You can preserve an all steps (12 steps + 12 alpha steps + `fg` step) of a hue.
+Like `blue`, `red`, `amber`, etc.
+You can preserve an specific steps of an alias.
+Like `success4`, `warning5A`, `base-fg`, etc.
+You can preserve an all steps of an alias (12 steps + 12 alpha steps + `fg` step).
+Like `success`, `warning`, `base`, etc.

+Note any safelist alias must be defined in aliases option, otherwise it will be ignored.

 Dark mode and alpha variants are automatically.

-### safelistAliases

-An array of the Aliases you'd like to safelist.
-All 12 shades will be added automatically.
-Dark mode and alpha variants are automatically.
-The aliases should be present in aliases object.

 ### onlyOneTheme